The Middle Way: Grow Without Fixing Yourself

 The Middle Way: Wu Wei, Flow, and the Inner GPS

+Somewhere in the middle might be the sweet spot.
 Aristotle called it the Golden Mean.
 Buddha called it the Middle Path.
 Christianity might call it surrender.
 In some shamanic traditions, it’s the Hollow Bone.
 The Taoists call it Wu Wei—effortless effort.
+I call it flow.

 Not the shiny, peak-performance kind.
 The ordinary kind—where I pause long enough to listen.
-Where I follow trust more and fear less.
+Where I take the small next step and follow trust more than fear.
 Where I check my inner GPS instead of white-knuckling the wheel.
 And where I let the smallest glimmer of excitement point me to what’s next.
+Sometimes it says: stretch here.
+Have the hard conversation.
+Take the risk.
+Sometimes it says: rest.
+Stop optimizing, performing, and planning.
+Just be.
+Let this time be totally boring, quiet, and ordinary.

 And still… so much left to explore. 🌤️

 🌱Want more like this?
-I send one or two short notes a month in The Microdose.
 Sign up here.

 Previous